alazaroc/blog-web-code/_posts/2023-02-04-aws-open-source-tools-code.md

 ---
 ---

+> This article is part of a series about `open-source` tools and AWS, in which I will share those tools that I have tested and that I think you may find useful.
+>
+> 1/3: [Getting Started with AWS open-source tools](/posts/aws-open-source-tools/){:target="_blank"}: main open-source tools and extend AWS CLI (this article).
+>
+> 2/3: [Analyze your AWS environment](/posts/aws-open-source-tools-environment/){:target="_blank"}: focus on the inventory, analysis and security assessment of the AWS environment.
+>
+> 3/3: **How to help you with your code**: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials).
+{: .prompt-tip }

 ## Introduction

 This is the last article of a series of 3 about open-source tools and AWS.
-If you haven't read them I recommend you to do it.

-- `Getting started with AWS open-source tools`: [here](/posts/aws-open-source-tools/){:target="_blank"}
-- `Open source tools to analyze your AWS environment`: [here](/posts/aws-open-source-tools-environment/){:target="_blank"}

-The current article is about `how open source tools can help you with your code`: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials)
+The current article is about `how open-source tools can help you with your code`: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials)

 I have created the following sections: